jinyoungch/podcast-deployer/README.md

 20241117-Episode 1.mp3
 20241117-Episode 1.html
 ```

+Note: Apple Podcasts supports the MP3 file format, as well as M4A, MOV, MP4, M4V, and PDF.

 2. Initialise a Lambda function, and upload the built version of this Lambda's handler to the AWS console.